-Start in the Master Bedroom and Bathroom.
-Then work on the Kid’s Bedrooms.
+Start in the primary bedroom and bathroom.
+Then work on the kid’s bedrooms.
 After you knock those out, feel free to work in whatever order you want.
 The key to finishing the bedrooms first is having a fresh new space to crash after a full day of work.
 I know you, Marathoner.
 You’ll set your alarm to get up early, you’ll have a power bar for lunch, and you won’t stop until dinnertime.
 That nice clean room is going to feel so nice when you finally put your head down.

 Plan a reward for when you finish your Spring Cleaning binge.
 You’ll work so hard, I know you will.
 And all those Power Hours warrant some “you time.”
 Book a massage appointment or schedule brunch with your favorite people.
 That appointment in your calendar will keep you from slowing down, losing interest, and missing your planned deadline.

 You need to be blasting your current faves in your earbuds all day long, Girlfriend.
 Have you seen Guardians Of The Galaxy before?
 Dude’s got ONE mix tape on a new planet with no other music at all.
 He can only hear those 13 songs for the rest of his life.
 Make your own Awesome Mix Volume One playlist of songs you could listen to for eternity and jam on, Sister!

 A Cleaning Caddy should be following you around like a new puppy.
 Stock it with multipurpose cleaners and carry it from room to room as you check things off your to-do list.
 You’ll always have what you need on-hand and you won’t waste time or energy going up and down the stairs for more supplies. *Here’s my ultimate Cleaning Caddy list if you need help stocking yours.